NeuroCompLab-psu/SpikingBERT/README.md

                        --train_batch_size 32

 ```
 The hyper-parameters given in the paper can be used to recreate the results.
-Since the model size is  greater than 50 MB (size limit of submission) we could not upload a finetuned model for direct evaluation.
-However, we added logs for all 3 STEPS for different scenarios like general KD, task-based IKD and pred_layer distill.
+We added logs for all 3 STEPS for different scenarios like general KD, task-based IKD and pred_layer distill.
 It is to be noted that for pred_distill 2-4 epochs are enough for almost all tasks once task-based IKD is done properly.

 Evaluation